-"S.2 (1) Gender Recognition Act 2004 provides that on an application for a gender recognition certificate the Gender Recognition Panel must grant the application if satisfied that the applicant- (a) has or has had gender dysphoria, (b) has lived in the acquired gender throughout the period of two years ending with the date on which the application is made, (c) intends to continue to live in the acquired gender until death, and (d) complies with the requirements imposed by and under section 3.
+S.2 (1) S.2 (1) Gender Recognition Act 2004 provides that on an application for a gender recognition certificate the Gender Recognition Panel must grant the application if satisfied that the applicant:

+- (a) has or has had gender dysphoria, - (b) has lived in the acquired gender throughout the period of two years ending with the date on which the application is made, - (c) intends to continue to live in the acquired gender until death, and - (d) complies with the requirements imposed by and under section 3.

 The s.3 requirements are for a report from a doctor or registered psychologist practising in the field of gender dysphoria and a statutory declaration from the applicant that he or she has lived in the acquired gender for at least 2 years.
 On 3 July 2018 the government published a consultation on reform of the Gender Recognition Act 2004.
-There is a general recognition that the requirements for a gender recognition certificate are too onerous and intrusive and the requirement for a diagnosis of gender dysphoria is demeaning and paints the identity of the applicant as a mental health issue."
+The results of that consultation (as at May 2020) are not yet published.
+There is a general recognition that the requirements for a gender recognition certificate are too onerous and intrusive and the requirement for a diagnosis of gender dysphoria is demeaning and paints the identity of the applicant as a mental health issue.